-The use of reclaimed asphalt pavement (RAP) in asphalt mixtures has steadily increased during recent years.
-Furthermore, with the growing awareness of greener and more sustainable practices along with increasing oil prices, state DOTs have considered the economic and environmental benefits of integrating greater percentages of RAP into their mixes.
+The use of reclaimed asphalt pavement (RAP) in asphalt mixtures has steadily increased in recent years.
+Furthermore, with the growing awareness of greener and more sustainable practices along with increasing oil prices, state departments of transportation have considered the economic and environmental benefits of integrating greater percentages of RAP into their mixes.

-The objective of this project is to investigate the effect of increasing the binder content on the performance of high-RAP surface mixtures.
-The presence of aged binders in RAP tends to improve rutting resistance and degrade cracking resistance; the latter effect may be offset by an increase in the percent of asphalt binder compared to the optimal asphalt content obtained using the Superpave mix design procedure.
-The fractionation of RAP, which is performaned by many Virginia asphalt producers may provide better control over mix gradation, allowing a larger amount of RAP to be incorporated into the mixture.
+The objective of this project is to investigate the effect of binder content on the performance of high-RAP surface mixtures.
+The presence of aged binders in RAP tends to improve rutting resistance and degrade cracking resistance; the latter effect may be offset by an increase in the percent of asphalt binder compared to the optimal asphalt composition obtained using the Superpave mix design procedure.
+The fractionation of RAP, which is performed by many Virginia asphalt producers, may provide better control over mix gradation, allowing a larger amount of RAP to be incorporated into the mixture.

 Splash and Spray

-This project is designed to develop an assessment tool that characterizes the propensity of highway sections to generate splash and spray during rainfall and assess the effects of splash and spray on drivers.
-The project, which will deliver a robust model designed to predict splash and spray generation, comprises three model components: 1) water-film, 2) splash/spray and 3) exposure.
+This project is developing an assessment tool that characterizes the propensity of highway sections to generate splash and spray during rainfall and assesses the effects of splash and spray on drivers.
+The project will produce a robust model designed to predict splash and spray generation.
 The final model will be practical and applicable by all highway administrations throughout the country.

 Pavement Surfaces Properties Consortium

-This collaborative project establishes a research program focused on enhancing roadway transportation system services by optimizing pavement surface texture characteristics, including friction, splash and spray, and tire-pavement noise.
-Other organizations participating are the Federal Highway Administration (FHWA) and the Connecticut, Georgia, Pennsylvania, South Carolina, Mississippi, and Virginia departments of transportation (DOTs).
+This collaborative project is establishing a research program focused on enhancing roadway transportation system services by optimizing pavement surface texture characteristics, including friction, splash and spray, and tire-pavement noise.
+Other organizations participating are the Federal Highway Administration and the Connecticut, Georgia, Pennsylvania, South Carolina, Mississippi, and Virginia Departments of Transportation.